WHY SILENCE IS GOLDEN

 So get rid of your assumptions because to ASSUME makes an ASS of U and ME.)

-Listening skills are one of the most important sales techniques because as the man said, one of the most valuable rewards of listening is the ability to learn something we might not know.
+Listening skills are one of the most important sales techniques because one of the most valuable rewards of listening is the ability to learn something we might not know.

 And minimising, or even better eliminating, uncertainty in the sales process is one of the major keys to a successful sale.